 In the Turkish age, it was surrounded by an outer wall, though the battles of the Ottoman wars were far away from this quite safe place.
 The chronicles recorded merely one occasion when a Crimean Tatar raiding party appeared at the walls of Beckó in 1599 but the garrison could easily scatter them.
 There were 218 houses in the small town in 1598.
 Strategically, the castle was not very important so only one such bastion was built that was able to answer the challenge of the quickly developing artillery.

 The male-line of the Bánffy family ceased to exist in 1644 and the female members of the family were debating for decades about the ownership of the castle and the 17 villages belonging to it.
 Sadly, nobody paid attention to the condition of the castle during these years.
 The last military action took place at Beckó in 1707.
 The “kuruc” rebels of Captain Ocskay László attacked and took the small town that was surrounded only by a low stone wall.
 When they assaulted the castle, the defenders repelled them by savage rifle fire.
-As a revenge, the rebels pillaged the town along with the churches.
+As revenge, the rebels pillaged the town along with the churches.
 Moreover, they herded the town’s naked women to the snowy streets, according to contemporary records.
-When Prince Ferenc II Rákóczi’s army was defeated at Trencsén castle in 1708, the rebels had to leave the area.
+When Prince Rákóczi Ferenc II’s army was defeated at Trencsén castle in 1708, the rebels had to leave the area.
 We assume, that Beckó castle was not exploded in 1711 by the Habsburgs like so many forts in Hungary because its owners were loyal to the king.

 There was a huge fire in 1729 when the entire castle burned down.
 Due to the huge expenses, the owners didn’t rebuild it.
 Instead, they moved to their more comfortable palaces and stately homes in the surrounding villages.
 Archeological work began in 1970 and there were closed areas in 2002 where tourists were not allowed to enter.
 We can just guess how one of the most impressive Gothic palaces of the Kingdom of Hungary may have looked like in the 15th century.
+Here is my article about the reasons why we cannot find so many traces of Gothic and Renaissance buildings in Hungary:

 You can support my work if you happen to click on an Amazon advertisement in my article and end up buying anything: then, Amazon would give me 1-2% of your purchase.
 At least they said so.
 Thank you very much.